The 6 best AI chatbots for business in 2026

 Tidio is an all-in-one customer service platform designed mostly for small to medium-sized e-commerce companies.
 It bundles live chat with its AI chatbot, Lyro, and includes features meant to boost sales, like product suggestions and follow-ups for abandoned carts.

-For online stores needing a simple and affordable way to handle customer chats and increase sales, Tidio is a good starting point.
+For online stores needing a simple way to handle customer chats and increase sales, Tidio is a good starting point.

 Pricing: Starts at $24.17/month, but you're billed separately for conversations handled by the Lyro AI.